-Presenting Ziggy!
-He is one, absolutely adorable, 12-week Irish Terrier/Poodle mix.
+He is an adorable, 12-week-old Irish Terrier/Poodle mix.
 Ziggy is a bit timid, but demanding.
-He wanted everything from his owner: he ‘asked’ her to play with him, ‘asked’ her to let him go outside, or get his favorite toy – and because he’s so adorable he usually got what he wanted!
+He wanted everything from his owner: he wanted her to play with him all the time, he wanted her to let him go outside all the time, and he wanted her to constantly get his favorite toy – and because he’s so adorable he usually got what he wanted!

 While it is important to understand your dog’s wants and needs, fulfilling every one on his terms does little to build confidence and self-soothing skills.
 In fact, being too accommodating to your dog can actually make him a needy, attention-demanding dog.

 At Zen Dog Training, we teach clients strategies to respond to their dog’s requests in a way that builds confidence AND establishes appropriate boundaries and limitations.
 One strategy we use is called “Nothing for Free”; in short, once your dog has done something for you, then he can have what he wants.